AssoDePicche/AssoDePicche/README.md

 <h3>My name is Samuel, AKA assodepicche</h3>

 ### About me
-I am a web developer (currently in the last year of high school) and the main languages I use are:
+I am a web developer (currently in the last year of high school) and the main languages that I work are:
 <table>
   <tr>
     <td>